binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### Animate the matrix

-What I will display on screen a grid of 3 rows of 8 logos.
+What I will display on the screen a grid of 3 rows of 8 logos.
 Each logo will have a position in the grid and will move between at maximum from 4 steps in X and 1 step in Y.

 <div style="text-align:center; width:100%;">